S.W.A.T. (2003 film): Plot

 Meanwhile, French drug lord Alexander Montel arrives in Los Angeles and kills his uncle for embezzlement after assuming control of his family's criminal empire by killing his father.
 As he drives to the airport in his uncle's car, he is pulled over by police for a broken tail light, and detained due to discrepancies with his false I.D.; authorities determine that he is an international fugitive and is wanted by Interpol.
 Montel's associates, disguised as LAPD officers, attempt to break him out as he is being transferred to jail, killing two Sheriff's deputies.
 Hondo's team manages to arrive in time to kill the gunmen and recapture Montel.
 As reporters swarm the team, Montel announces to the cameras that he is willing to offer $100 million to whoever is able to break him out, which draws the attention of criminals and gangs across the city.

 The LAPD prepare to transfer Montel into federal custody by air, but are unable to escape before Gamble shoots down the helicopter.
 The police send out a large convoy, which is ambushed by gang members whom discovered it to be a decoy for Hondo's team, who transport Montel in two SUVs.
 McCabe reveals himself to be in league with Gamble, who critically wounds Boxer and escapes with Montel and McCabe to the subway, where they hijack a subway car and flee through the sewers as the SWAT team gives chase.
 Fuller then sends all available units to Hawthorne Airport to prevent Montel from escaping by plane.

-Hondo's team commandeers a limousine to reach the airport but realizes that Gamble has a private plane that will land on the Sixth Street Bridge to fly the criminals out of the country.
-Preparing to take off, the plane is intercepted and derailed by the SWAT team; Gamble's men are killed, Sanchez is wounded while Kaye arrests Montel, and Hondo confronts McCabe, who commits suicide.
+Hondo's team commandeers a limousine to reach the airport but discover that Gamble has a private plane that will land on the Sixth Street Bridge to fly the criminals out of the country.
+Preparing to take off, the plane is intercepted and derailed by the SWAT team; Gamble's men are killed, Sanchez is wounded while Kaye recaptures Montel, and Hondo confronts a wounded McCabe, who commits suicide.
 Street pursues Gamble to the railyard under the bridge, where they fight hand-to-hand until Gamble is knocked under a passing train and killed.
 Fuller and the rest of the LAPD arrive, and Hondo's team delivers Montel to federal prison.
 As the team drives back to Los Angeles, they receive a report of an armed robbery in progress to which Hondo readies his team with prompting from Street.